 The GameCube Expansion Port: Real Expansion Possibilities in Retro Gaming

-- One notable gaming peripheral was the Game Boy Player, which connected to the bottom expansion port of the GameCube.
+- A key gaming peripheral was the Game Boy Player, which connected to the GameCube's bottom expansion port.

-Fortunately, the other ports got some use here in ‘America.
+Fortunately, the other ports got some use here in America.
 The most notable was the Game Boy Player attachment, which we mentioned above.

 - The larger of the serial ports allows online play through a LAN adapter.

-- Although, today, you’ll have a hard time finding other players and getting the connection to work.
+- Although today, you’ll have a hard time finding other players and getting the connection to work.

 Nintendo Wii Expansion Ports?
 Embracing Universal Connectivity in Console History